National Emergency 1975

 - The government misused the provision of preventive detention and imprisoned the opposition parties' political staff.

-- During the emergency, torture and custodial deaths occurred, forced displacement of poor citizens, compulsory sterilization imposed for population control.
+- During the emergency, torture and custodial deaths occurred, forced displacement of poor citizens, and compulsory sterilization was imposed for population control.

 IMPACT ON INDIAN DEMOCRACY: